Galleon (video game)

-Galleon is a 2004 action-adventure game developed by Confounding Factor and published by SCi Games and Atlus for the Xbox.
+Galleon is a 2004 action-adventure game developed by Confounding Factor and published by SCi Games and Atlus USA for the Xbox.
 Designed by Toby Gard as his first independent project after leaving Core Design, the game was announced in 1997, but suffered several delays and changes in the consoles it would be released to.
 It was released in Europe on June 11, 2004, and in North America on August 3 to mixed reviews from critics.
 A mobile spin-off entitled Galleon: Dawn was released on August 26, 2004.